aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/runai/05-virtual-env.md

 - Ensure that you have [`ipykernel`][ipyk] installed in the `conda` environment that you intend to use.
-This template by default lists the library as a dependency under `{{cookiecutter.repo_name}}-conda-env.yaml`.
+This template by default lists the library as a dependency under `requirements.txt`.
 You can check for the library like so:

 === "VSCode Server Terminal"

     ```bash
+    # Usually this is fine
+    conda activate {{cookiecutter.repo_name}}
+    # If you're using the 2nd option
     conda activate /<NAME_OF_DATA_SOURCE>/workspaces/<YOUR_HYPHENATED_NAME>/conda_envs/{{cookiecutter.repo_name}}
     conda list | grep "ipykernel"
     ```